jesyspa/snakt-design/Uniqueness/intro.md

 }
 ```

-The `inPlace` keyword may be used on read-only variable and
+The `inPlace` keyword may be used on the declarations of
-parameter declarations, where it may be combined with the
-`unique`
-keyword:
+read-only variables and parameters:
 ```kotlin
 fun example(inPlace unique x: X) {
     inPlace val y = x